 Best for Manual Brewing: Baratza Encore Coffee Grinder

 The Baratza Encore is reliable, durable, and suitable for all manual brewing styles without costing a fortune.
-This burr grinder is the perfect fit for the average home grinder!
+If pour-over coffee is your thing, then this burr grinder is the perfect fit.

-Of the grinders on this list, the Encore is the simplest.
-As a result, it lacks special features other grinders presented here have.
-Also, for those who routinely grind for an espresso machine, this grinder model may not be suitable for you.
+Of the grinders on this list, the Encore is the most basic.
+As a result, it lacks some of the special features found on other grinders.

 - 40 different grind settings: